freemso/course-graph/REST-API-Doc.md

 - `/graphs/{gid}/nodes`
     - GET, all nodes of the graph
     - POST, a new node to the graph, with specified parent node
-- `/nodes/{nid}`
-    - GET, data of the node, including parent node, children nodes, and some meta data
-    - DELETE, the node
-    - PUT, the updated node info
 - `/nodes/{nid}/questions`
     - GET, all questions of a node
     - POST, a new question to the node